Far-left politics: Electoral dynamics

 Far-left politics often has a sizeable non-electoral aspect, made up of trade unions and social movements.
 The far-left has historically supported direct activism over electoral gains, seeing it as a better position to improve workers' rights and build support for communist society.
 Movements in democratic nations may disagree over whether to participate in electoral politics, with some adhering to the Leninist belief that bourgeois governments should be overthrown.
 Ideologies such as anarchism, left-communism, and some New Left positions reject electoral participation entirely.
 When European far-left parties have gained power, they generally moved away from non-electoral activism and used their influence to limit its reach.
 Among the Western European far-left, support for electoral participation increased throughout the 20th century as revolution appeared unfeasible.
 Far-left parties in Europe are often affiliated with the Party of the European Left.
 The far-left is historically minuscule in Southeast Asia where it has been repressed or failed to develop.

 Communist parties were the most common far-left parties between the 1920s and the 1960s, and in many cases, they were the only ones.
 Many other far-left parties emerged in the 1960s, including socialist and left-wing nationalist parties.
 As industrial workers became less common by the 21st century, far-left parties seeking power have been forced to either define the working class more loosely or to form alliances with other classes and ideological groups.

+State repression can have unpredictable effects on far-left groups: Japan eliminated the domestic anarchist movement in the early-20th century, while Greece and the Czech Republic inadvertently strengthened theirs through attempts to repress them.